Linking Communities with STEM

 We live in a world where many go hungry while others waste food.
 What if we entrusted our students to design STEM (Science Technology Engineering & Mathematics) solutions that save and reuse resources to create sustainable systemic change?
 What if we gave them the space and time – inside and outside the four walls of the classroom – to collaborate, innovate, and reimagine narratives surrounding need in their communities?

-This project’s work will reverberate throughout their communities and beyond; it has the ability to “be the change we wish to see in the world” and rewrite negative narratives about who we are and what we do to lift one another toward a better tomorrow (Gandhi).
+The 2015 project’s work will reverberate throughout their communities and beyond; it gave us all an image of what it might mean to “be the change we wish to see in the world” and rewrite negative narratives about who we are and what we do to lift one another toward a better tomorrow (Gandhi).